Pomax/browser-based-web-editor/README.md

 While user _content_ lives in the content directory, you don't want it to _run_ in that context.
 That would give it access to.. well... everything.
 Including other user's content, the editor code, etc. etc. So instead, the runtime is handled by creating a Docker image running Ubuntu with Node and Python installed, with the user content as a "bind mount" (meaning the files live on the host OS, but the docker container has read/write access to them), with the container running whatever is in `run.sh` as its startup instruction.

+(NOTE: updating `run.sh` does nothing on its own right now, because there's no `fs.watch` instruction to see if containers need to be restarted because the run file got updated yet.
+That's not overly complicated to add in, but also something for "soon" rather than "now")

 When you switch users, the server runs through the following four steps:

 1. Check if there is a docker image for this user